 All internal soil pipework shall be insulated with 25 mm thick mineral wool and encased with two layers of plasterboard.
-Access panels shall be provided at rodding points, being fixed with chrome cups and screws.
+Access panels shall be provided at rodding points, being fixed with chrome cups and screws or be patent access panels.